freifunkh/ansible/README.md

 cd ansible
 ```

-Do not forget to place your secrets.yml into the main dir.
+Obtain the **.vaultpassphrase** from someone in the core team and place it into the main directory.

 **deploy all supernodes:**
 ``` shell